Do you think that getting your medical drafts published is just the logical step that follows the actual writing of them? Think again.

 - Publication (and celebration!)

-3 levels of editing and proofreading of health projects according to detail
+Three levels of editing and proofreading of medical drafts according to detail.

 This step can include re-writing and is also known as macro-editing.
 It is the first revision of the draft, and there may be evident to slightly subtle mistakes that are easy to oversee when writing a long piece, or when mixing several sources of information.

 Relevant here is to follow the guidelines or requirements of the publication, check for consistency and that it is addressed in a way that the target audience will understand.

 Here is where the details come into play.
 The whole document has to be consistent.
 This means that if you use one type of abbreviation, for example, e.g. keep on using the same acronym throughout the text.
 The same applies to the following list of features:

 - Abbreviations, symbols and acronyms: it is useful to have a list.